ovh/docs/pages/public_cloud/public_cloud_databases/kafka_01_capabilities/guide.en-gb.md

 The type of storage available may vary according to the region your cluster lives in: see [Availability of Public Cloud products](https://www.ovhcloud.com/en-gb/public-cloud/regions-availability/) for more information about block storage type availability depending on region.
 Thus, your cluster may be backed by e.g. *High Speed* or *High Speed Gen2* block storage.

-Also, the performance caracteristics of the various storage offerings may vary depending on e.g. the storage size your cluster uses: *High Speed* may offer better iops than *High Speed Gen2* for some disk sizes.
-See [Block Storage documentation](https://www.ovhcloud.com/en-gb/public-cloud/block-storage/) for more information about those performance caracteristics.
+Also, the performance characteristics of the various storage offerings may vary depending on e.g. the storage size your cluster uses: *High Speed* may offer better IOPS than *High Speed Gen2* for some disk sizes.
+See [Block Storage documentation](https://www.ovhcloud.com/en-gb/public-cloud/block-storage/) for more information about those performance characteristics.

 Public Cloud Databases will select the most efficient disk type for your cluster depending on your cluster parameters.